danbev/learning-ai/notes/llava.md

      20: [INT32]    |       10 | clip.vision.image_grid_pinpoints
  ```
  This is an array of 10 integers representing something called pin points.
- A vision model will often divide an image into a grid of cells/patches.
-The
- grid enables a systemactic way of processing the image.
 ```console
 pinpoints[0] = 336
 pinpoints[1] = 672